NPTP/UnityInputSystemWrapper/README.md

 TODO's exist in the code for immediate next attention, as well as the following nice-to-haves.

 #### Future nice-to-haves:
-- Support multiple re-binds per action, per player.
-Let developer choose how many bindings an action is allowed to have per control scheme (runtime settings?).
 - Load binding icon data only when needed, instead of it being always loaded.
 This can use Addressables & have a package dependency there.
 It should work just like localization strings do with Addressables.